-Chapter VI - Civil jurisdiction 14
+Ch napter VI - Civil jurisdiction 14

 26. Area of jurisdiction 14

 27. Jurisdiction of periodical courts 14

 28. Jurisdiction in respect of persons 14

 29. Jurisdiction in respect of causes of action 15

 30. Arrests and interdicts 16

 30bis.
 Attachment to found or confirm jurisdiction 16

 31. Automatic rent interdict 16

-32. Attachment of property in security of rent 16
+32. Attachment of property in security of rent 17

 33. Curator ad litem 17

 34. Assessors 17

 35. Transfer from one court to another 17

 36. What judgments may be rescinded 17

 37. Incidental jurisdiction 18

 38. Abandonment of part claim 18

 39. Deduction of admitted debt 18

 40. Splitting of claims disallowed 18

 41. Joinder of plaintiffs 18

-42. Joinder of defendants 18
+42. Joinder of defendants 19

 43. Jurisdiction cumulative 19

 44. Application of sections 34, 35 and 37 to 43 inclusive to claims in reconvention 19

 45. Jurisdiction by consent of parties 19

 46. Matters beyond the jurisdiction 20

 47. Counterclaim exceeding jurisdiction 20

 48. Judgment 20

 49. Cession of costs 21

 50. Removal of actions from court to provincial or local division 21

-Chapter VII - Witnesses and evidence 22
+Ch napter VII - Witnesses and evidence 22

 51. Modes of procuring attendance of witnesses and penalty for non-attendance 22

 51bis.
 Witness fees 22

 52. Interrogatories 23

 53. Commissions de bene esse 23

 54. Pre-trial procedure for formulating issues 23

-Chapter VIII - Recovery of debts 24
+Ch napter VIII - Recovery of debts 24

-55 Definition 24
+55. Definition 24

-56. Recovery of costs of letter of demand .
-24 57.
-Admission of liability and undertaking to pay debt in instalments or otherwise .
-24 58.
-Consent to judgement or to judgment and an order for payment of judgment debt in instalments .
-25 59.
-Written request constitutes first document in an action .
-26 60.
-Prohibition of recovery of fees or remuneration by certain persons in connection with the collection of debts .
-26 Ch apter IX - Execution .
-26 61.
-Definitions .
-26 62.
-Power to grant or set aside a warrant .
-26 63.
-Execution to be issued within three years .
-26 64.
+56. Recovery of costs of letter of demand 24 57.
+Admission of liability and undertaking to pay debt in instalments or otherwise 24 58.
+Consent to judgement or to judgment and an order for payment of judgment debt in instalment ts 25 59.
+Written request constitutes first document in an action 26 60.
+Prohibition of recovery of fees or remuneration by certain persons in connection with the collec debts Chapter IX - Execution 61.
+Definitions 62.
+Power to grant or set aside a warrant 26 63.
+Execution to be issued within three years 64.
 Execution in case of judgment debt ceded 27 65.
-Offer by judgment debtor after judgment .
-27 65A.
-Notice to judgment debtor if judgment remains unsatisfied .
-27 65B.
-Drawing up and service of notice on judgment debtor .
-28 Section 65C.
-Joinder of proceedings .
-28 65D.
-Determination of judgment debtor's financial position .
-28 65E.
-Postponement of proceedings pending execution .
-29 65F.
+Offer by judgment debtor after judgment 27 65A.
+Notice to judgment debtor if judgment remains unsatisfied 27 65B.
+Drawing up and service of notice on judgment debtor 28 Section 65C.
+Joinder of proceedings 28 65D.
+Determination of judgment debtor's financial position 28 65E.
+Postponement of proceedings pending execution 65F.
 Committal for contempt of court 30 65G.
-Non-compliance with conditions of suspension order .
-31 65H.
-Warrant for arrest and detention of judgment debtor .
-31 65I.
-Application for administration order has preference .
-31 65J.
-Emoluments attachment orders .
-32 65K.
+Non-compliance with conditions of suspension order 65H.
+Warrant for arrest and detention of judgment debtor 31 651.
+Application for administration order has preference 31 65J.
+Emoluments attachment orders 32 65K.
 Orders as to costs relating to certain proceedings 34 65L.
 Releasing of judgment debtor from prison 34 65M.
-Enforcement of certain judgments of Supreme Court .
-34 66.
-Manner of execution .
-35 67.
-Property exempt from execution .
-36 68.
-Property executable .
-36 69.
-Interpleader claims .
-37 70.
+Enforcement of certain judgments of Supreme Court 66.
+Manner of execution 67.
+Property exempt from execution 68.
+Property executable 36 69.
+Interpleader claims 37 70.
 Sale in execution gives good title 37 71.
-Surplus after execution .
-37 71A.
-Movable property which messenger cannot dispose of in terms of this Act, shall be sold by public auct 72.
-Attachment of debts .
-38 73.
-Order for payment by instalments .
-38 74 Granting of administration orders 39
+Surplus after execution 71A.
+Movable property which messenger cannot dispose of in terms of this Act, shall be sold by pu 72.
+Attachment of debts 73.
+Order for payment by instalments 38 74.
+Granting of administration orders 39